 PayPal lets you send money from a checking account, debit card or credit card account.
 All transfers and receipts are handled through the service’s webpage or mobile app.
 You have to link an email account to register a new PayPal account.
 Though credit card and debit cards are accepted funding methods for online transfers, 2.9 percent of the amount, plus a $.30 fee, is tacked on to each transaction, as opposed to no-fee transaction with linked bank accounts.
 The sender decides which party pays transaction fees.
 International transfers are also an option with PayPal, but charges range from .5 to 2 percent for bank account transfers and 3.4 to 3.9 percent for credit or debit cards.

 •Widely used — most people already have accounts

 •High limit of $10,000 per transaction

 •Debit and credit card transfers are not free.

 •Transfers are deposited in the recipient’s PayPal account, which have to then be withdrawn.

-Google’s Gmail also has many, so the good news with Google Wallet is that many people already have an account: They just have to link funds through the Google Wallet service to get started with transfers.
-Though Wallet is best known for its NFC tap-to-pay technology on Nexus and other high-end Android devices, sending money from a desktop computer with Google is almost as simple.
+Google’s Gmail also has many, so the good news with Google Pay is that many people already have an account: They just have to link funds through the Google Pay service to get started with transfers.
+Though Google Pay is best known for its NFC tap-to-pay technology on Nexus and other high-end Android devices, sending money from a desktop computer with Google is almost as simple.

 In the attachment options of the compose page in Gmail, click the money sign and select which linked funds you’d like to send money from.
-If the recipient is already a Gmail and Google Wallet user, then the money will be deposited into his or her Google Wallet account once the transfer is accepted on the other end of the email.
-If not, the recipient will have to sign up for a Google Wallet account to receive your payment.
-Google Wallet also gives users the option to send money through the service’s website or mobile apps for Android and iOS.
+If the recipient is already a Gmail and Google Pay user, then the money will be deposited into his or her Google Pay account once the transfer is accepted on the other end of the email.
+If not, the recipient will have to sign up for a Google Pay account to receive your payment.
+Google Pay also gives users the option to send money through the service’s website or mobile apps for Android and iOS.

 •Sending money as a Gmail attachment is very simple.